strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/strapi-cloud.md

 Before you can deploy your Strapi application on Strapi Cloud, you need to have the following prerequisites:

 * A [GitHub](https://github.com) account
-* GitHub repository for each Strapi application to be deployed
+* GitHub repository for your Strapi application(s)

 ::: tip
-Each Strapi app must be in a separate repository.
-Your Strapi Cloud account can link to multiple repositories to deploy multiple apps, if needed.
+The connected repository can contain multiple Strapi applications.
+Each Strapi app must be in a separate directory.
 :::

 ## Getting started